An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Introduction

-The reasoning above applies for problems governed by a single PDE, but even more so for multiple equations forming a system.
+Additionally, apart from these outlined recent developments, choosing an approximation method that offers the right amount and type of degrees of freedom is essential for obtaining a solution that can be efficiently computed.
+That is, a numerical scheme should be tailored to a specific problem at hand to achieve good convergence and stability properties.
+Where the former might be negligible in practice since achieving the utmost performance is not always important, having a stable approximation is paramount.
+One must hence make use of the specific properties of a PDE problem to yield a good approximation.
+This line of reasoning not only applies to problems governed by a single PDE but even more so to multiple equations forming a system.
 We will in the following denote such problems as multiphysics problems.
 These oftentimes describe processes that are either distinct in their qualitative behavior or even operate on different length scales.
-As a result, using one discretisation method in a monolithic way will not perform equally well for each PDE of that system, creating bottlenecks regarding either stability or accuracy.
-On the other hand, using multiple numerical methods within one multiphysics problem requires interoperability of all discretisations.
-Otherwise, coupling different solvers quickly becomes tedious regarding implementation and may even yield severe bottlenecks due to large amounts of data transfer.
+As a result, using one discretization method in a monolithic way will not perform equally well for each PDE of that system, creating bottlenecks regarding either stability or accuracy and thus further complicating the question of which specific method is best suited for the job.
+On the other hand, using multiple numerical methods within one multiphysics problem requires interoperability of all discretizations.
+Coupling different solvers has shown to quickly become tedious regarding implementation and may even yield severe bottlenecks due to large amounts of data transfer.
 Having a common formulation for some schemes is thus desirable, such that one may recover specific methods by imposing abstractions, for example by omitting some steps in assembling a global linear system.

+In this work, we make an initial effort towards closing the outlined, increasing gap between state-of-the-art research in the numerics community and best practices in applications.
+As covering the entirety of numerical methods available is impossible in practice, especially for non-experts in every single aspect, we initially restrict the scope of view to a rather narrow subset of methods.
+The added benefit of this approach is that this enables us to remove methods that would otherwise render making a problem-oriented choice largely ambiguous.